What's Considered Intellectual Property In Laguna Beach, California?

 What Is Protected by Intellectual Property Law?

-As defined by the American Intellectual Property Law Association (AIPLA), intellectual property (IP) includes patents, copyrights, and trademarks.
+The American Intellectual Property Law Association (AIPLA) defines Intellectual Property (IP) as patents, copyrights, and trademarks.
 It can also cover trade secrets, which are described as information (which could consist of a formula, device, method, pattern, technique, procedure, or others) that:

 Has actual or potential value